 I will make a note in a student file if they share with me that they identify as a particular group or are experiencing mental health issues, etc.

 Better understand what the students are challenged with and help mitigate the issue.

 Have not experienced any barriers yet.

-Comparison: Universities versus Colleges
+Comparison of University and College response